nbhat1998/PintOS/doc/vm.md

 `[6]` The offset within the file where this page starts.
 `[7]` Size used within the page in user virtual space (always less than or equal to PGSIZE)
 `[8]` Struct list_elem used to add the struct to the list of mmap_containers in struct process.
 `[9]` Boolean that acts as a flag and is true if that file is mapped to memory.
+If true, when syscall file_close is called, we don't actually close the file.
-`[10]` List of mmap containers storing informaiton about the pages of the file stored in physical memory by this process.
+`[10]` List of mmap containers storing information about the pages of the file stored in physical memory by this process.
+`[11]` A struct used for storing information required for sharing pages of read only executables between multiple processes.
+`[12]` The address in kernel virtual memory where frame holding page exists.
+`[13]` The pointer to the thread name, which is also the executable's name.
+`[14]` The offset in file where it needs to start reading.
+`[15]` The number of characters that must be read from that page in the file.
+`[16]` Struct list_elem used to add the struct to the list of shared execs.
+`[17]` List of struct shared_exec that keeps track of the shared executables.

 ### ALGORITHMS